Remission is the word that every person who loves a dog with cancer wants to hear – it means that your dog is responding to treatment.

 Dr. Demian Dressler helps explain remission to a listener on DOG CANCER ANSWERS.

 Remission is Not a Cure

 Unfortunately, even though a dog in remission looks like she is totally free of cancer, there are likely still cancer cells floating around in the body.
-Down the road the dog can relapse, or come out of remission, and the cancer will start causing clinical signs again.
+Down the road, the dog can relapse or come out of remission, and cancer will start causing clinical signs again.

 Lymphoma is well-known as one of the more responsive canine cancers to therapy, with many dogs achieving remission after treatment.
 Oral melanoma, on the other hand, is extremely aggressive and may recur quickly even after complete surgical removal.

 “Clinical remission” is generally used to describe cases where the clinical signs of cancer have resolved.5,7

 A dog who is in complete clinical remission will have no signs of cancer – the tumor will have disappeared, or the lymph nodes will have shrunk back to normal size, or she will be eating normally again.7